mrunal-z/spectrum-allocation-using-rl/README.md

 ### Report

-The final comprehensive report detailing all the conducted experiments can be found within the 'paper' folder.
+The overleaf project files of the final report can be found within the 'paper' folder.

 ### Environment files